New 2020 Ford Escape SUV

 - Second-row sliding seats

-The Ford Escape comes with four engine options, a 1.5-liter EcoBoost inline-4 making 181 horsepower and 190 lb-ft of torque and a 2.0-liter EcoBoost that makes 250 horsepower and 280 lb-ft of torque.
-There’s also a 2.5-liter hybrid making 200 horsepower and a 221-horsepower plug-in hybrid coming in the spring with a pure-electric range of 30 miles.
+The Ford Escape comes with four engine options, including a 1.5-liter EcoBoost inline-4 making 181 horsepower and 190 lb-ft of torque, and a 2.0-liter EcoBoost that makes 250 horsepower and 280 lb-ft of torque.
+There’s also a 2.5-liter hybrid making 200 horsepower and a plug-in hybrid that earns 100 MPGe combined and has an electric-only range of up to 37 miles.

 The hybrid 2020 Ford Escape pairs to an electronic CVT that we can’t complain about.
 It mimics the gear ratios of an automatic transmission nicely and lacks that usual rubber-band quality and droning noise of a lot of CVTs.
 Power comes on instantly and strongly with the hybrid, though we’d like to see paddle shifters on this engine option.
 The hybrid’s regenerative brakes enjoy a natural feel and aren’t a distraction when driving.